Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Stability Equation

 where

+From these analytical results it is easy to find the QNMs.
+They are defined as states with purely outgoing boundary conditions, that is, they are given by eq.~\ref{coef} with $F_1=0$.
+This coefficient is given in appendix \ref{ap1}.
+Setting it equal to zero results in

+which gives the quasinormal frequencies implicitly.
+The real part of the frequency, $\omega$, corresponds to the oscillation frequency $\Omega$ and the imaginary part to the decay rate $\Gamma$.
+Similarly, we can compute the bound state frequencies by setting $im\to-q$, where $q \equiv \sqrt{\gamma-\Delta\gamma-\omega^2}$, as well as $F_1=0$ in eq.~(\ref{coef}).
+This is the same as setting $im\to-q$ in eq.~(\ref{QNM}).

-We plan to investigate how the transmission and reflection coefficients $T$ and $R$ depend on the parameters of our model.
+We plan to investigate how the transmission and reflection coefficients $T$ and $R$, as well as the bound and quasinormal frequencies, depend on the parameters of our model.
 Ideally, one could fix all the parameters of the linearized potential ($\gamma$, $\Delta\gamma$, $L$, $\Delta L$) but one, to isolate the effect of each variable.
 However, this is not possible due to the fact that after rescaling there are only three independent variables.
 Hence, we fix $L$ and $\gamma$ and isolate the effect of $\Delta\gamma$ and $\Delta L$.
 These two parameters are not independent from each other and their relation can by computed numerically from the continuity conditions. $\Delta L$ as a function of $\Delta\gamma$ is shown in Fig.~\ref{DGDL} considering $\gamma=4.0$ and three values of $L=1.1$, $1.1025$, $1.105$.
-The linearized potential has a square well in the center whose shape can be fixed choosing specific $\gamma$ and $L$.
-We can compute from eq.~(\ref{schrodinger}) the eigenvalue $\omega^2_1$ of the first excited state of the square well potential.
-For $\gamma=4$, we find $\omega^2_1=2.680,2.671,2.662$ considering $L=1.1,1.1025,1.105$, respectively.